Quality Labs in Northern California

 Marble Mountain Kennels is a family owned and operated kennel that produces a little over a dozen litters a year.
 We produce Labrador Retrievers with both outstanding natural hunting skills and well-balanced, personable dispositions.
 We are located in the northern extreme of California in the heart of the Pacific flyway, where quail and pheasant can still be found in their natural setting with the beautiful backdrop of the Marble Mountains.

-We strive to produce dogs with the following five traits: 1) superior intelligence, 2) terrific personalities, 3) outstanding hunting desire, 4) natural pointing instinct, and 5) superb looks.
+We strive to produce dogs with the following six traits: 1) superior intelligence, 2) terrific personalities, 3) outstanding hunting desire, 4) natural pointing instinct, 5) superb looks, and 6) proven pedigrees.
 We would like these dogs to be equally welcome in your home as companions, in your duck blind as a retrieving machine, in the grain field as a pheasant pointing and retrieving partner, or at the hunt test or field trial as a competitor.
-We are also making an effort, with most breedings, to produce natural born pointing retrievers.
+We are also making an effort, with most breedings, to produce natural-born pointing retrievers.

 Internet assistance is great, but we also know that for many a big decision like a new dog will often lead to more specific questions and we would love to talk to you about any questions you might have.

 We enjoy helping you, our customers.
 Thanks to our God and your business, we are also able to assist others via financial contributions to the following non-profit organizations:

 Marble Mountain Kennels is a family-owned business...

 Our entire Morrill Family from left to right: Cale, Cami, Pete, James, Julie, Lexi and Rienne